DoMinhCat/C_Final/README.md

 NOTE for below: no need to utilise skipped gap, let next_id be the next one of that user inserted

 - Auto increment for int pk (
-  - add "next_id" field for struct Table
   - if insert without pk col
-    - if pk not int, return err obligate value for pk
     - if pk is int: loop while infinity, check next_id is unique in pk col by hash it and look up at hash table, loop through linked list of the bucket and compare with id fields of Row of that bucket
       - if unique, set pk field = next_id, then next_id++ if pk, flag=true to break out of loop
       - if no, next_id++, then check again